RMO1749/CSE-5360-ASSGN1/README.md

 **Functions**
 parse_input(filename): Reads an input file to construct the graph based on a list of edges.
 It formats the input to create nodes and edges, facilitating the search algorithms.

-addHeuristic(filename, graph): Parses a file containing heuristic values for nodes and updates the graph with these values, preparing it for the A* search.
+addHeuristic(filename, graph): Parses a file containing heuristic values for nodes and updates the graph with these values.
+The purpose of this function is to prepare the graph for the A* search.

 print_fn(graph, nodes_popped, nodes_expanded_counter, nodes_generated, cost, path): Outputs the results of the search, including the path taken, the total cost, and statistics on nodes processed during the search.